This post contains affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our disclosure.

 13. Stack Smart: Book Storage Solutions for More Space

-Don’t just stand them up.
+Don’t just stack your books in one way.
 Mix it up.
-Stack some books horizontally, some vertically.
-Those horizontal stacks can even act as bookends or highlight a special title.
-This is one of my favourite book storage solutions for squeezing in more, especially when space is tight.
+Place some books horizontally and some vertically.
+The horizontal stacks can act as bookends or highlight a special title.
+This is one of my favorite ways to store books, especially when space is limited.

 14. Showcase Your Champions: Highlight Favourites